 We get it: sometimes it feels like the blacklist is a ‘death note’ of sorts, one where your email deliverability may never live to tell the tale.

 Thankfully, there's a silver lining: the opportunity to improve your email campaign.
-There's always the way to get out from even such major blacklists as Spamhaus.
+There's always a way to get out of even such major blacklists as Spamhaus.
 (Check our simple guide on How to remove Spamhaus blacklist listing)